-When planning for plastic surgery, we often focus on the achieving the main objective of getting ourselves to Korea and finding the best clinic and doctor for our price range, however there may be several things we overlook which contribute to a smooth plastic surgery journey.
+When planning for plastic surgery, we often focus on achieving the main objective of getting ourselves to Korea and finding the best clinic and doctor for our price range, however there may be several things we overlook which contribute to a smooth plastic surgery journey.

 One such overlooked factor is the time (in the year) of the trip.
-For example, I have seen several instances in which visitors have arrived at Korea, but have experienced inconvenience in the waiting room due to a high influx of locals, or stayed in their rooms due to the heat which prevented them from taking deswelling walks, or experienced a service interruption because of a local holiday.
-Since these factors indirectly affect the success of plastic surgery, therefore I believe it’s important to consider the timing of your visit.
+For example, there were several instances in which visitors have arrived at Korea and experienced inconvenience in the waiting room due to a high influx of locals, or stayed in their rooms due to the heat which prevented them from taking deswelling walks, or experienced a service interruption because of a local holiday.
+Since these factors indirectly affect the success of plastic surgery, I believe it’s important to consider the timing of your visit.

 I have compiled several hypothesized variables which I believe will impact the plastic surgery experience.

 Temperature.
 Months that are warmer will be less conducive to healing because the heat is only therapeutic for sore muscles and chronic pain, and not the inflammation and injury resulting from plastic surgery.
 Additionally, there is the general grime that comes with walking around in a major metropolitan city in the humid summer.
 Colder temperatures will be better for deswelling and walking.

 Local holidays.
 Most business close down for at least one day for major Korean holidays.
 To ensure a more streamlined plastic surgery experience, one should avoid visiting during Korean holidays.
 Plastic surgeries also have promotions around the holiday season so this leads to an influx of local customers, which decreases the amount of individual attention one may receive from their surgeon and consultant and increases the likelihood of mix-ups and dropped communication.
 Ideally, to get the most attention, care, and continuous service, it would be better to go during a time that is not so popular.